 According to who you’d listened to, he died quick, felt nothing.
 You didn't think so then and still don't.

 And you didn't think Rita deserved to be the target of local gossip.
 You overheard a visiting neighbor tell your mother, “That woman wasn’t exactly the grieving widow at her husband’s funeral.
 Don’t dare let your son around her.”
 Your mother didn’t say a word.

 Maybe she didn’t because she trusted you then.
 You’re sure she doesn’t now.
 Because she knows you were seeing Rita.

-Rita liked to say she was “Southern,” but you knew she was an outlander, a Spanish-Cherokee west Texan—a “Mestizo”.
+Rita liked to say she was “Southern,” but she was really a Spanish-Cherokee west Texan—a “Mestizo" outlander.
 She taught dance at the Peninsula Pines Country Club; Tango, Cha-Cha, Rumba, Samba, Paso Doble.

 Your dad signed up the entire family for lessons, and it was on the dance room floor you saw Rita for the first time